GannaKov/wbs-project-blog/README.en.md

 ## Files and folders

-- All stylesheet parshas should be in the `src/sass` folder and imported into the page stylesheets.
+- All stylesheet partials should be in the `src/sass` folder and imported into the page stylesheets.
 For example, for `index.html` the style file is named `index.scss`.
 - Add images to the `src/images` folder.
 The assembler optimizes them, but only when deploying the production version of the project.
 All this happens in the cloud so as not to burden your computer, as it can take a long time on weak machines.
-- All js parshas should be in the `src/js` folder and imported into the page js file.
+- All js partials should be in the `src/js` folder and imported into the page js file.
 For example, for `index.html` the file is named `index.js`.

 ## Deploy